Dalton-Klein/Dalton-Klein/README.md

 ## What's I'm doing now
 - 🏙️ I’m currently working for UnitedHealth Group as a senior full-stack enginner.
 I work on internal finance, accounting, and reporting applications.
 - 🔭 I’m currently working on a social LFG / LFM web application geared towards gamers called gangs.gg.
-The MVP  is live at: https://www.gangs.gg
+The MLP  is live at: https://www.gangs.gg
 - 🌱 I’m currently learning more about socket.io and webRTC.
 I have implemented many examples of socket on my gangs application